Men and Boys

 The growing attention to men’s roles as fathers is promising, as evidence suggests that men who are more involved in their children’s lives are more likely to pay attention to reproductive health issues.
 Brazil’s Prenatal Programme for Fathers and Men’s Health Initiative, developed as part of Brazil’s national health-care policy for men, offers examples of how simple interventions, such as training health professionals (including online training), offering men and fathers opportunities to attend to their own health needs (including HIV testing), and giving women the option to have their partners present at birth, can result in large numbers of men accessing services, and women’s increased sense of safety and support during the antenatal and birth process.

 Some might view investing in men’s sexual and reproductive health needs as tantamount to taking from the few funds allocated to meet women’s needs.
 Some programmes have avoided this binary view and instead adopt a gender-synchronised or gender relational approach that engages men, women, girls, and boys of all sexual orientations and gender identities to challenge the rigid constructions of masculinity and femininity that are harmful to health and wellbeing.

-Under this approach, programmes targeting men are held accountable for their effect on women, women-centred programmes seek ways to constructively engage men, and some programmes engage both sexes (ie, take a couples approach) from their inception.
-Programmes that engage both sexes work toward mutual understanding and shared goals; they seek to equalise the balance of power between women and men through recognition of how men and women reinforce notions of masculinity and femininity and therefore need to be engaged in reconstructing these roles.
+Under this approach, programmes targeting men are held accountable for their effect on women, women-centred programmes seek ways to constructively engage men, and some programmes engage both (ie, take a couples approach) from their inception.
+Programmes that engage both work toward mutual understanding and shared goals; they seek to equalise the balance of power between women and men through recognition of how men and women reinforce notions of masculinity and femininity and therefore need to be engaged in reconstructing these roles.